jasmeetsb/gemini-github-actions/workflows/contribution-guidelines-compliance/README.md

 - File: `CONTRIBUTING.md` at the repository root (update the path in the prompt if different)
 - (Optional) Repository variable `FAIL_ON_GUIDELINE_VIOLATIONS=true` to fail the job on violations

+**Example Usage:**

+- Define contribution guidelines in CONTRIBUTING.md file
+- Open a new PR or update an existing PR, which would then trigger the workflow
+- Workflow will validate the PR against the contribution guidelines and add a comment in the PR with Pass/FAIL status and details of guideline compliance and non-compliance

 **Workflow File:**